Nonlinear conjugate gradient for smooth convex functions: Abstract

 We propose an NCG method called C+AG (``conjugate plus accelerated gradient'') to close this gap, that is, it is optimal for quadratic functions and still satisfies the best possible complexity bound for more general smooth convex functions.
 It takes conjugate gradient steps until insufficient progress is made, at which time it switches to accelerated gradient steps, and later retries conjugate gradient.
 The proposed method has the following theoretical properties: (i) It is identical to linear conjugate gradient (and hence terminates finitely) if the objective function is quadratic; (ii) Its running-time bound is $O(\eps^{-1/2})$ gradient evaluations for an $L$-smooth convex function, where $\eps$ is the desired residual reduction, (iii) Its running-time bound is $O(\sqrt{L/\ell}\ln(1/\eps))$ if the function is both $L$-smooth and $\ell$-strongly convex.
 We also conjecture and outline a proof that a variant of the method has the property: (iv) It is $n$-step quadratically convergent for a function whose second derivative is smooth and invertible at the optimizer.
 Note that the bounds in (ii) and (iii) match AG and are the best possible, i.e., they match lower bounds up to constant factors for the classes of functions under consideration.
 On the other hand, (i) and (iv) match NCG.

 In computational tests, the function-gradient evaluation count for the C+AG method typically behaves as whichever is better of AG or classical NCG.
-In most test cases it outperforms both.
+In some test cases it outperforms both.